 Departments are responsible for documenting and keeping track of donor leave usage.

 (Refer to donor leave policy.)

-The timekeeping representative will approve time screen and send written notice to email@example.com for HR to enter donor leave.
+The timekeeping representative will approve time screen and send written notice to email@example.com for payroll to enter donor leave.
 Include employee's name, myWSU ID, position number, organization number, dates and hours absent and reason for leave.